 Turkey ‘neutralizes’ 2 PKK terrorists in northern Iraq

-Turkish forces "neutralized" at least two PKK terrorists in northern Iraq, a security source said on Thursday.
+Turkish forces neutralized two PKK terrorists in northern Iraq, the National Defense Ministry said on Monday.

 The PKK terror group often hides out in northern Iraq, just across Turkey's southern border, to plot terror attacks in Turkey.

-In its more than 35-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the US, and EU -- has been responsible for the deaths of at least 40,000 people, including women, children, and infants.
+In its more than 35-year terror campaign against Turkey, the PKK – listed as a terrorist organization by Turkey, the US, and the EU – has been responsible for the deaths of at least 40,000 people, including women, children, and infants.